Congo rebels say will leave Goma if Kabila agrees to demands

-GOMA, Democratic Republic of Congo (Reuters) - The political chief of the M23 rebel group in the Democratic Republic of Congo said on Tuesday his forces would withdraw from the eastern city of Goma if President Joseph Kabila agreed to M23 demands.
+GOMA, Democratic Republic of Congo, Nov 27 (Reuters) - The political chief of the M23 rebel group in the Democratic Republic of Congo said on Tuesday his forces would withdraw from the eastern city of Goma if President Joseph Kabila agreed to M23 demands.

 “The withdrawal, yes.
 If Kabila agrees to our demands then we’ll go quickly,” Jean-Marie Runiga told reporters in a hotel in Goma, which M23 rebels captured last week.